 According to Dayton, the company “has never had a report or instances where any problem or issue with Subject Products Nos.
 1-7 resulting in a wheel collapse.
 Similarly, Dayton has never had any report or instance where a problem or issue with Subject Products Nos.
 10 and 11 resulted in wheel separation.
 Dayton has never had any report or instance where any problem or issue with Subject Product No. 12 resulted in wheel collapse.
 With respect to Subject Products Nos.
 8 and 9, Dayton has had one instance where a pulley failed * * * as a direct result of improper mounting.”

 In an effort to gather additional information about consumer experience with Dayton products, particularly as it relates to wheel collapse/separation or motorcycle drive pulley collapse, we attended three local British car shows and the same number of custom motorcycle shows.
-While there, we found some owners displaying vehicles equipped with Dayton wheels and/or (in the case of motorcycles) drive sprockets.
+While there, we found some owners displaying vehicles Start Printed Page 73775equipped with Dayton wheels and/or (in the case of motorcycles) drive sprockets.
 No problems with the Dayton products, of any sort, were claimed by any of those we queried.